The best Castle wedding venues in Ireland

 Lough Eske Castle

-Lough Eske, a five-star hotel set in Donegal’s Bluestack Mountains, was recently voted the number one best hotel in Ireland – and with good reason.
+Lough Eske, a five-star hotel set in Donegal’s Bluestack Mountains, has been voted the number one best hotel in Ireland – and with good reason.
 While its impressive exterior and calming neutral rooms makes a striking first impression, brides and grooms are consistently blown away by the wedding planning service.

 There is a beautiful rural church just across the road from the castle which is popular for couples interested in a church wedding.
 Or if you prefer to keep it all on sight, the front lawn or the rockery garden are super locations for the ceremony.